White Pass Train in Skagway — Bucket List Alaska Excursion

 Grab fresh kettle corn

-Visit Lucy’s for a cinnamon roll (I’m still thinking about it!)
+Visit Lucy’s for a cinnamon roll (still dreaming about it)

-Skagway is small, charming, and easy to explore in under an hour if you’re not a big shopper.
+Skagway is small, charming, and easy to explore in under an hour.

 Booking Through Your Cruise Line